Client ResourcesFreelancingWorking with Designers

 The first step to addressing job satisfaction is understanding what causes it and why.
 Job satisfaction is more than just happiness; it reflects whether someone feels their work contributes to a greater purpose or something meaningful.

 While job satisfaction is subjective, it seems closely related to flexibility in working hours, career choice, and workplace culture.
-In one study of a group of workers with varying degrees of flexibility, job satisfaction was higher for those who had flexibility regarding where they could work and when.
+In one study of a group of workers with varying degrees of flexibility, job satisfaction was higher for those with flexibility regarding where and when they could work.

 Those who worked flexible schedules reported being more satisfied with their jobs than those required to be in a specific location and work the same number of hours weekly.